Deseo (Paulina Rubio album)

-Five singles preceded the albums launch and were released within the span of three years starting in 2015 with "Mi Nuevo Vicio" featuring Colombian band Morat, following in 2016 with the second and third singles, "Si Te Vas" and "Me Quema", and concluding in 2018 with the fourth and fifth singles "Desire (Me Tienes Loquita)" featuring Nacho and "Suave y Sutil".
+Five singles preceded the albums launch, released over the span of three years.
+These began in 2015 with "Mi Nuevo Vicio" featuring Colombian band Morat, followed in 2016 with the second and third singles, "Si Te Vas" and "Me Quema", and concluded in 2018 with the fourth and fifth singles "Desire (Me Tienes Loquita)" featuring Nacho and "Suave y Sutil".
 The album peaked at number eighteen in the Promusicae album charts. and number thirteen in Billboard Latin Pop Albums.
 The album was certified gold in Chile.